Fragmentology (manuscripts): Modern breaking of manuscripts

 Beginning in the nineteenth century, collectors cut ornamented initial letters and miniatures from illuminated manuscripts.
 In the twentieth century some book dealers began removing leaves from manuscripts to be sold for greater profit as individual pages or keepsakes.
 This "breaking" of manuscripts has been most common with books of hours which contain illuminated pages, gilding and attractive decorations.
 "As a result, today there are tens of thousands of single leaves in several hundred U.S. collections."
 This practice continues today and many individual leaves of books of hours and antiphonals are available on eBay and from book and manuscript dealers.
 Scholars strongly condemn this practice, even where the manuscript is incomplete to begin with, as it destroys the integrity and evidence of the entire manuscript.
 The most famous or infamous manuscript breaker was Otto Ege, who dismembered many complete and fragmentary manuscripts to sell the leaves individually or in large boxed collections.

 Digital fragmentology

 Scholars have studied Otto Ege's dismemberment and sale of manuscript leaves and have attempted to locate the present locations of the leaves of some of those manuscripts.
-A number of online projects have been started to collect images of these and other manuscript leaves in a virtual reconstruction of the original manuscripts, including Fragmentarium, based in Switzerland.
-This has been referred to as "digital fragmentology."
+A number of online projects have been started to collect images of these and other manuscript leaves in a virtual reconstruction of the original manuscripts, including Fragmentarium, based in Switzerland (Institute for Medieval Studies of the University of Fribourg, Centre for Studies in Manuscripts).
+This has been referred to as "digital fragmentology".
 Websites have also been used to identify and date manuscript fragments through crowdsourcing.